-It’s been thirteen years since Hurricane Katrina struck the Gulf Coast of the United States and devastated the city of New Orleans.
+It’s been almost fourteen years since Hurricane Katrina struck the Gulf Coast of the United States and devastated the city of New Orleans.
 Given that 80% of the city was flooded, it’s incredible how much of this historic gem on the banks of the Mississippi has rebounded from the tragedy.
-New Orleans is celebrating its 300th anniversary in 2018, and International Jazz Day is the best day to start planning your trip to the Big Easy.
+New Orleans celebrated its 300th anniversary in 2018, and International Jazz Day is the best day to start planning your trip to the Big Easy.
 That’s the last day of April, so better get moving!

 Start with a Tour